The splendor falls on castle-walls

 And answer, echoes, answer, dying, dying, dying.

-We are busy working to bring Alfred Lord Tennyson's "The splendor falls on castle-walls" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Alfred Lord Tennyson's "The splendor falls on castle-walls" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "The splendor falls on castle-walls" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.